Jordy-03/css-481-final/README.md

 # Malarky [Chatroom]

-Overview: Our chat application is designed to allow individuals to exchange messages instantly, providing seamless and real-time communication between user
+Overview: Our chat application is designed to allow individuals to exchange messages instantly, providing seamless and real-time communication between user <br>
- Main Problem Addressed:
- There is a lack of a dedicated chatroom application for UWB students to communicate over.
+Main Problem Addressed: There is a lack of a dedicated chatroom application for UWB students to communicate over.
+We wanted to solve this by providing a secure connection spanning everyone within UWB.

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh